Sv443-Network/SvCoreLib/docs.md

 <br><br><br>

-> ### filesystem.readdirRecursive()
+> ### files.readdirRecursive()
 > Used to recursively search through a directory, returning an array of all files and folders contained within.
 > The returned paths are always absolute, meaning they start on `C:\` (Windows) or `/` (Unix).
 > If you want relative paths instead, use the function [`relative()`](https://nodejs.org/api/path.html#path_path_relative_from_to) of Node's builtin `path` module.
 >
 > This is an asynchronous function.
 You can either pass a callback function as the second parameter or use the Promise API (`.then()`).
-> This function is less resource-heavy than the synchronous [filesystem.readdirRecursiveSync()](#filesystemreaddirrecursivesync) and it doesn't block the execution of the rest of your code so it is recommended that you try to use this function over the synchronous one.
+> This function is less resource-heavy than the synchronous [files.readdirRecursiveSync()](#filesreaddirrecursivesync) and it doesn't block the execution of the rest of your code so it is recommended that you try to use this function over the synchronous one.
 > ```ts
-> scl.filesystem.readdirRecursive(folder: string, callback?: function): Promise<string[]>
+> scl.files.readdirRecursive(folder: string, callback?: function): Promise<string[]>
 > ```
 >
 > <br><details><summary><b>Example Code - click to show</b></summary>